wiizzl/resume/README.md

 ## How to run

-1. Create virtual environment using python 3.13 and enable it
+1. Create virtual environment and enable it

 ```
-uv venv --python 3.13
+uv venv
 ```

 ```